WHAT IS YOUR DTR "SUCCESS RATE"?

 Yes.
 If you have the means and motivation, your honorable contribution can make a significant difference.

-Every day, people living with TMD and orofacial pain wake up hoping today will hurt a little less.
+Every day, people living with debilitating orofacial TMD pain wake up hoping today will hurt a little less.
 Many of them have spent years searching for answers, bouncing between providers, feeling dismissed, misunderstood, or simply out of options.
 The North American Institute for Digital Occlusion changes that:

 "We are a non‑profit organization driven by one belief: no one should have to suffer in silence.
 Through donor‑supported research, scientific publications, advanced biometric analysis, and education for healthcare professionals, we’re working to bring clarity, relief, and hope to people who have been struggling for far too long.
 And for patients who feel lost, we offer knowledge and support so they can finally understand what’s happening in their own bodies and advocate for the care they deserve.